8 Attributes You Need To Possess To Be A Great Scientist

-Or maybe you found your way here because you don’t feel the same way you felt when you just started your career.
+Ok, you may be stuck on finding out what career is best for you amidst several options available to you or you found your way here because you don’t feel the same way you felt when you just started your non-science career.

 Nowadays, people are not stuck in the same career for their whole working life.
-However, some others are so quick to change their careers due to the fact that education and training have become more readily available.
+Some people are so quick to change their careers as soon as their education and training become more readily available.

 Similarly, many others prefer to change careers in later life, especially after retirement.